- SAP and SAP consulting firms have a distinct way of blaming their clients when their oversold software fails to match promises.

 The Centrality of Gaslighting to SAP’s Strategy in Customer Management

 This is called gaslighting.
 You attempt to get the receiver of the message to think they are crazy.
-This is such an important part of SAP’s overall business strategy, it important to delve into the definition.
+This is such an essential part of SAP’s overall business strategy, and it’s necessary to delve into the definition.

 “Gaslighting is a form of psychological manipulation in which a person seeks to sow seeds of doubt in a targeted individual or in members of a targeted group, making them question their own memory, perception, and sanity.
 Using persistent denial, misdirection, contradiction, and lying, gaslighting involves attempts to destabilize the victim and delegitimize the victim’s belief.